ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 By report generators:

-* defang urls by substituting hxxp for http;
+* defang URIs by substituting hxxp for http;
 * remove malicious attachments such as word documents or pdfs.

 By report consumers:

-* isolate mx servers receiving reports from receiving other mail streams;
+* isolate Mail eXchange (MX) servers receiving reports from receiving other mail streams;
 * use sandboxes in evaluating failure reports;
 * use network segmentation;
 * limit access to failure reports to authorized individuals with